Get instant quote

 Hollow sections & lightweight structures

-Unlike polymer powder bed fusion processes like SLS, large hollow sections are not commonly used in metal printing as support structures cannot be easily removed.
+Unlike polymer powder bed fusion processes such as SLS, large hollow sections are less common in metal 3D printing because internal support structures cannot be easily removed.
+However, internal cavities remain a key advantage, and often the “holy grail”, of metal additive manufacturing when designed correctly.

-For internal channels larger than Ø 8 mm, we recommend using diamond or tear-drop cross sections instead of circular ones, as they require no support structures.
-More design guidelines on SLM & DMLS can be found in this article.
+For internal channels larger than Ø 8 mm, diamond or teardrop cross-sections are preferred over circular ones, as they reduce or eliminate the need for internal supports.
+More design guidelines on SLM and DMLS can be found in this article.

-As an alternative to hollow sections, parts can be designed with skin and cores.
-Skin and cores are processed using different laser power and scan speed, resulting in different material properties.
-Using skin and cores is very useful when manufacturing parts with large solid sections, as they significantly reduce the print time and the likelihood of warping and produce parts with high stability and excellent surface quality.
+As an alternative to fully hollow sections, parts can be designed with skin and core structures.
+These regions are processed using different laser parameters, resulting in varied material properties.
+This approach is especially useful for large solid sections, as it reduces print time, minimizes warping risk, and maintains structural integrity with good surface quality.

 What are the common materials for 3D metal printing?

-A key strength of metal 3D printing is its compatibility with high-strength materials, such as nickel or cobalt-chrome superalloys, that are very difficult to process with traditional manufacturing methods.
-Significant cost and time savings can be made, by using metal 3D printing to create a near-net-shape part that can is later post-processed to a very high surface finish.
+A key strength of metal 3D printing is compatibility with high strength materials, including nickel and cobalt chrome superalloys that are difficult to process with traditional methods.
+Cost and time can be reduced by printing a near net shape and then post processing to achieve the required surface finish.

 Post-processing methods for metal 3D printing